emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 With the `hardened` profile, authz changes the behaviour.
 On backend failure because of unavailability or misconfiguration, EMQX returns `deny` to block any access.

+### Authentication behavior on authenticator errors

+Currently, some authenticators and shared authentication-chain paths convert security-relevant failures to `ignore` or provider failure and continue to later authenticators.
+Examples include external backend errors, unexpected backend results, verification failures for credentials that matched an authenticator's scope, precondition-render failures caused by malformed or missing client data, and malformed stored credential records.
+In a chain with a weaker fallback, this can let a failed stronger authenticator fall through to a less strict one.

+With the `hardened` profile, authentication must fail closed for security-relevant authenticator failures.
+If an authenticator is applicable to a client and encounters a backend error, malformed backend result, unsupported outcome, credential verification error, precondition-render error, or malformed stored credential data, the chain must deny authentication instead of treating the result as no-match and continuing to later authenticators.

+The `legacy` profile preserves existing chain behavior for compatibility, where such failures may be treated as no-match and the chain may continue to later authenticators.

 ### Management API induced subscribe/publish ACL checks